Assasz/rmr/README.md

 ## Resource-Method-Representation

 More about this exact architecture [here](https://www.peej.co.uk/articles/rmr-architecture.html).
-This code is my own implementation variant, which comes to life as a result of long nights in quarantine ;) It's still under development, though.
+Code above is my own implementation variant, which came to life as a result of long nights in quarantine ;) It's still under development, though.

 I would rather call it **ROR** (Resource-Operation-Representation) architecture,